 Revolution!
-South America and the Rise of the New Left, he also writes for such venues as al-Jazeera English.
+South America and the Rise of the New Left, he also writes for such venues as al-Jazeera.

 Kozloff has provided political analysis for CNN, PBS' Charlie Rose show, the BBC and National Public Radio, and even put in a guest appearance on the Daily Show with Jon Stewart.

 Few have written as extensively as Kozloff about Latin America and the wider region, with nearly 300 articles and counting.
 For years, he has been reporting on Venezuela.
-He has also covered rising star Brazil and the politics surrounding the drug war.
+He has also covered rising star Brazil and publishes frequent columns about U.S. foreign policy in Latin America.

 In addition, Kozloff is the author of No Rain in the Amazon: How South America's Climate Change Affects the Entire Planet, and frequently writes articles about the environment and climate change.